MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 * Third-party services such as [MkDocs](https://www.mkdocs.org/)
 * Any website that can render MarkDown files using a [customization of the DocFx Flavored MarkDown engine](https://dotnet.github.io/docfx/tutorial/howto_customize_docfx_flavored_markdown.html)

-You can see an example of how to deploy content to an Azure web app in the article [Deploy custom help to Azure](/dynamics365/fin-ops-core/dev-itpro/help/walkthrough-help-azure), which supports the custom Help toolkit for Dynamics 365 Finance and Operations apps.
+You can see an example of how to deploy content to an Azure web app in the article [Deploy custom help to Azure](/dynamics365/fin-ops-core/dev-itpro/help/walkthrough-help-azure).
 That article also describes how you can build a search service for your website.
 Another example is in the [Overview of adding search to a website with Python](/azure/search/tutorial-python-overview) tutorial in the Azure docs.
 The step for adding a search service is currently not relevant for [!INCLUDE [prod_short](../developer/includes/prod_short.md)], but you might find the guidance helpful anyway.

 > [!IMPORTANT]
 > Currently, search in the [!INCLUDE [prod_short](../includes/prod_short.md)] Help pane cannot access sites other than the *learn.microsoft.com* site, including Microsoft Learn.